Last updated : 9th April 2006

 Performances from all the main players here are very good indeed and all the characters are likeable.

 It's the banter and chacterisations of B & D that make this one worth watching.
 Bodie, jealous that Doyle gets to go undercover (literally!) to gain Shelley's confidence while he is ordered on stakeout, blasts at Cowley "How come the Bionic Golly gets all the best bits?!!".
 In fact it's quite clear throughout the most of the episode Bodie is not enjoying himself!
 Doyle, meanwhile, loves every minute of it, UNTIL he finds Shelley has been "cheating" on him!
-And the interaction between Doyle and Shelley is very natural (as well as some humorous dialogue).
+And the interaction between Doyle and Shelley is very natural (as well as some humorous dialogue - see below).

-And Bodie's scene as the electricity man is great fun, too – what a "nasty piece of work" he was!
+Bodie's scene as the electricity man is great fun, too - what a "nasty piece of work" he was!

 The plot is pretty solid though Cowley correctly guessing who is responsible for the leak straight away was a bit too lucky, IMHO.

-Sharon's Comment'Hiding' is one of my favorite episodes for reasons both serious and silly.
+'Hiding' is one of my favorite episodes for reasons both serious and silly.
 The plot is good, the secondary characters for the most part excellent and the writing is terrific.

 Serious stuff: